 Tucked between Atlanta and Savannah, Milledgeville transforms into a winter wonderland outfitted in twinkling lights.
-Whether you fancy a slow day cozied up in our historic Mansion dressed in Christmas finery or you and your family are loading in the car to drive-thru a colorful lights display, we have endless ways to experience the magic of the Holidays.
+Whether you fancy a slow day cozied up in our historic Mansion dressed in Christmas finery or you and your family are ready to settle down for a small-town Christmas, we have endless ways to experience the magic of the Holidays.
 Milledgeville will have you clearing your calendar for a long weekend getaway.

 As a college town and former 19th century capital of Georgia, Milledgeville is brimming with historic character dressed in garland and a vibrant downtown district offering seasonal menu options and local gifts guaranteed to earn a smile.
 Enjoy winter at its finest - linger, relax and explore the beauty of Milledgeville.